serverfarmer/serverfarmer/README.md

 in 2015 as open source.

-# Advantages of Farmer over Puppet, Chef etc.
+# Advantages over Puppet, Chef etc.

 1. Featherweight.
 2. No customer passwords, private keys etc. in repository.
 All customer-specific or